 These are the sea people.
-The Mediterranean diets are one of the world most known healthiest diets.
-Their cuisine is replete with sea foods, natural herbs and vegetables- Nature typified and served in a plate.
+The Mediterranean diets are one of the world’s known healthiest diets.
+Their cuisine is replete with seafoods, natural herbs and vegetables – Nature typified and served on a plate.
 Olive oil is their main source of fat.
 They also love nuts, cereals and dairy foods.
-With it they naturally preserve their vegetables.
+With it, they naturally preserve their vegetables.
 Studies have shown that conditions like dementia, cardiac diseases and obesity can be managed by adopting the Mediterranean healthy diets.
 Some of the Mediterranean countries include Isreal, Tunisia, Croatia, Malta, Morocco, Egypt, Algeria, amongst others.

-The Nordic region consist of countries in Northern Europe and North Atlantic- Sweden, Denmark, Norway, Finland and Iceland.
+The Nordic region consists of countries in Northern Europe and North Atlantic – Sweden, Denmark, Norway, Finland and Iceland.
 They have one of the world’s healthiest diets too.
-In a recent research by the American Journal of Clinical Nutrition, it was found that Nordic diets reduces inflammation, as it relates to “chronic conditions and an increased risk of colon cancer”.
+In a recent research by the American Journal of Clinical Nutrition, it was found that Nordic diets reduce inflammation as it relates to “chronic conditions and an increased risk of colon cancer”.
 Their meals largely consist of rye bread, berries, apples, cabbage, root vegetables, oily fish, fermented milk and cheese.
 They share the same health benefits with the Mediterranean region- High in fibre and low in calories.

 5. West Africa

-A University of Cambridge research confirms that “the consumption of healthy foods including fruit, vegetables, whole grains, fish, and food high in fibre and omega 3 found that diets in West Africa ranked the highest”.
+A University of Cambridge research confirms that “the consumption of healthy foods including fruit, vegetables, whole grains, fish and food high in fibre and omega 3 found in diets in West Africa ranked the highest”.